MarioLisbona/teams-bot/README.md

 - On Windows/Linux: Ctrl + Shift + P
 - On macOS: Cmd + Shift + P
-- `Terminals: Run` to open the terminal manager.
+- `Terminals: Run` to open the terminals for the development environment.

 ### Integrated Terminals (`terminals.json`)